-Using Mixed Reality in your organisation will bring challenges in how to create the immersive experience.
+Using Mixed Reality training in your organisation will bring challenges in how to create the immersive experience.
 You will need developers who have skills in Script Writing, Storyboarding, Video Production, Instructional Design, User Experience Design, Interactive and 3D Graphics as well as Data Integration.

 weARVR.one is a highly experienced collective of Video Producers, Directors, Editors, Digital Consultants, Instructional Designers and UX Designers who have been creating video content for business, TV, Film and Social Media for 20 years.
 We were one of the interactive 360 Video leaders and VR and AR content creation grew naturally out of that skill set.